-- Respond to incidents of violence, threatening behavior, unwanted pursuit, harassment, and behavior indicating a student, faculty, or staff member poses a risk to self or others; when necessary, initiate contacts with appropriate authorities to place a student/employee in the custody of a mental health facility capable of supporting specific behaviors. - Coordinate and assess information from faculty, administrators, students, and local authorities. - Investigate the incident(s) and recommend appropriate actions, which may include suspension, expulsion, involuntary leave of absence, filing of criminal charges, or ongoing monitoring for follow-up and observation of behavior patterns; recommendations are made as appropriate to Dean of Students who shall then take action to suspend or expel students in accordance with University Student Code of Conduct Section 31: Threats of Harm. - Identify resources for troubled students and personnel and make referrals to appropriate campus and off-campus agencies; help secure therapeutic actions that are appropriate, such as treatment or counseling, and that may include internal or external psychological evaluations.
+- Respond to incidents of violence, threatening behavior, unwanted pursuit, harassment, and behavior indicating a student, faculty, or staff member poses a risk to self or others; when necessary, initiate contacts with appropriate authorities to place a student/employee in the custody of a mental health facility capable of supporting specific behaviors. - Coordinate and assess information from faculty, administrators, students, and local authorities. - Investigate the incident(s) and recommend appropriate actions, which may include suspension, expulsion, involuntary leave of absence, filing of criminal charges, or ongoing monitoring for follow-up and observation of behavior patterns; recommendations are made as appropriate to Dean of Students who shall then take action to suspend or expel students in accordance with University Student Code of Conduct Section 31: Threats of Harm. - Identify resources for troubled students and personnel and make referrals to appropriate campus and off-campus agencies; help secure therapeutic actions that are appropriate, such as treatment or

-- Authorize notification, within University guidelines, of parents, guardians and/or next-of-kin. - Assess outcomes of actions taken periodically. - Nothing in this policy is intended to prevent the Chief of Police from taking immediate emergency actions such as arrest, ban or otherwise contain an individual who is perceived to be an immediate threat to themselves or others.
+- counseling, and that may include internal or external psychological evaluations. - Authorize notification, within University guidelines, of parents, guardians and/or next-of-kin. - Assess outcomes of actions taken periodically. - Nothing in this policy is intended to prevent the Chief of Police from taking immediate emergency actions such as arrest, ban or otherwise contain an individual who is perceived to be an immediate threat to themselves or others.

 Threat-related information should be forwarded to the Threat Assessment Team via University Police by calling (704) 378-1003.
 The Threat Assessment Team will initially evaluate the report via e-mail and, if appropriate, convene.
 Individual members of the team are also available for advice and consultation.
-The executive committee shall be comprised of Chief of Police (or Designee), Associate Dean of First Year Experience, Dean of Students, MSW Program Director, Director of the Health Center, IT Security Specialist, Dean of Metropolitan College for Professional Studies.
+The executive committee shall be comprised of Chief of Police (or Designee), Dean of Students, MSW Program Director, Director of the Health and Wellness, and IT Security Specialist.